 - The minimum elapsed GPU time in microseconds.

 - The maximum elapsed GPU time in microseconds.

 Memory profile tool

-The Memory Profile tool monitors the memory usage of your host or device during the profiling interval.
+The Memory Profile tool monitors the memory usage of your device during the profiling interval.
 You can use this tool to:

 The memory profile tool displays data in three sections:

 - Memory Breakdown Table

 Memory profile summary